magento/devdocs/guides/v2.2/ext-best-practices/tutorials/custom-widget.md

 ## Result

-As result, the widget is shown on the frontend.
+The widget is now shown on the frontend.

 ![Widget Options]({{ site.baseurl }}/common/images/ext-best-practices/custom-widget-result.png)